-Proposed Policy Reasonable Alternatives?
-Approach to the Sustainability Appraisal circumstances, consistent with the policies for Local Green Spaces and Green Belts set out in the National Planning Policy Framework. communities.
-No reasonable alternatives to the principle of the policy have been identified. reference to specific spaces within the settlement boundaries where they illustrate the effects identified in the SA.
-Policy SB4 Stafford and Stone Protected Employment Areas Within the areas designated as employment areas on the inset maps, only employment uses consistent with Policies Stafford 1, 2 and 3, and Stone 1 and 2, of the Plan for Stafford Borough will be permitted.
-The principle of protecting employment areas has been established in the Plan for Stafford Borough and is consistent with one of the core objectives of the NPPF.
-No reasonable alternatives to the principle of the policy have been identified.
-A single SA matrix has been used to assess the protection of Employment Areas provided by the policy, drawing on the baseline information and findings of the SA Plan for Stafford Borough.
-Policy RET1 Whilst it is recognised that A2, A3 and A4 uses can broaden the range of activities in town centres and/or stimulate the evening economy, it is necessary to ensure that a critical mass of shops is maintained in the defined shopping frontages (primary and secondary) in the interests of on-going vitality and viability.
-If a proposal would result in the proportion of A1 uses in the relevant length of frontage falling below 50%, this would not be acceptable.
-The supporting text and Question 46 contained within the Plan Part 2 demonstrate that not having a restrictive retail frontage policy is a real alternative; therefore this reasonable alternative has been appraised.
-A single appraisal matrix has been used with two scoring columns to provide the effects of including or excluding the current policy.
-The appraisal has drawn on the baseline information, including the studies commissioned by Stafford Borough Council.
-Policy RIE1 Recognised Industrial Estate Boundaries Recognised Industrial Estate Boundaries for the Recognised Industrial Estates listed in Policy E3 are identified on the following inset maps: Hixon RIE, Hixon Airfield RIA, Ladfordfields RIA, Pasturefields RIE, Raleigh Hall RIE Akin to the settlement boundaries, the broad alternative to this policy is to not define RIE boundaries; however the principle of doing so has been set in the Plan for Stafford Borough and therefore appraised as part of the SA of the adopted Plan.
+Proposed Policy (June 2015) Reasonable Alternatives?
+Approach to the June 2015 Sustainability Appraisal Policy RIE1 Recognised Industrial Estate Boundaries Recognised Industrial Estate Boundaries for the Recognised Industrial Estates listed in Policy E3 are identified on the following inset maps: Hixon RIE, Hixon Airfield RIA, Ladfordfields RIA, Pasturefields RIE, Raleigh Hall RIE Akin to the settlement boundaries, the broad alternative to this policy is to not define RIE boundaries; however the principle of doing so has been set in the Plan for Stafford Borough and therefore appraised as part of the SA of the adopted Plan.
 Other alternatives relate to slightly different boundaries for each RIE; however the justification for the approach to defining the boundaries is set out by the methodology followed, including existing permissions.
-No reasonable alternatives A single matrix has been used to appraise the policy.
-The SA has drawn on: the findings of the relevant sections of the SA for the Plan for Stafford Borough; the supporting text in the Plan Part 2, which explains the methodology used in defining the boundaries; and, other relevant baseline information as appropriate.
-The appraisal refers to specific RIE Boundaries where they illustrate the effects identified in the SA.
+No reasonable alternatives have been identified.
+A single matrix was used to appraise the policy.
+The SA drew on: the findings of the relevant sections of the SA for the Plan for Stafford Borough; the supporting text in the Plan Part 2, which explains the methodology used in defining the boundaries; and, other relevant baseline information as appropriate.
+The appraisal referred to specific RIE Boundaries where they illustrate the effects identified in the SA.